pearlpandz/helpdesk-agent/readMe.md

-# 🤖 AI-Powered Helpdesk Agent System

 ## Kaggle/Google 5-Day AI Agent Course - Capstone Project

----
+We attended the 5-Day AI Agents Intensive Course organized by Google and Kaggle during the 10th - 14th Nov'25.

+Thanks to Google and Kaggle for this incredible learning opportunity!

+As part of the course, Google assigned a capstone project.
+We created an AI-Powered Helpdesk Agent system and submitted to demonstrate our work.

+# AI-Powered Helpdesk Agent System

 ## 📋 Table of Contents